Introduction

 Figure 4

-Reporting of Teams is only allowed if you explicitly enable this setting first, which allows Teams message reporting by end-users and admins.
+Reporting of Microsoft Teams phishing attacks is only allowed if you explicitly enable this setting first, which allows Teams message reporting by end-users and admins.
 Our advice is to enable it, if not already enabled.
-Because changes to this policy takes hours to be rolled-out in your tenant, if the setting is disabled, it will limit your ability to ask end-users to report the Teams messages - a scenario we have recently experienced.
+Because changes to this policy takes hours to be rolled-out in your tenant, if the setting is disabled, it will limit your ability to ask end-users to report the Microsoft Teams messages - a scenario we have recently experienced.

 Figure 5